ETC5523-2023/rpkg-arinbaruah/README.md

 calc_gender_ratio0(input_stat = "Gender_ratio",input_event = "Pre 2000")
 ```

-# Caclulate the number of graduates in a field of study
+# Calculate the number of graduates in a field of study

 The package contains a function `calc_grads` to calculate the number of PhD graduates in a specific field of study without having to use the R shiny application.
 The argument of the function accepts a field of study currently undertaken in the US as per the data.
 The function can be used as follows: